What is it?

 What do I need?

-• your valid proof of identity
+• your valid ID

-• statement (not older than six months) from a designated expert from one of the following bodies:
+• a statement (not older than six months) from a designated expert from one of the following authorities:

-• the Knowledge and Care Center for Gender Dysphoria at VU Medical Center in Amsterdam
+• The Knowledge and Care Center for Gender Dysphoria at VU Medical Center in Amsterdam

 • the Gender Team at the University Medical Center Groningen in Groningen

-How long will it take?
+How long does it take?

 Additional information

-Notify other authorities
+Notify other agencies

-• health insurer
+• health insurance provider

 • pension fund